GambitBSM/GambitBSM.github.io/content/en/documentation/installation/docker_usage.md

 A pre-built version of GAMBIT is available as a Docker image which can be downloaded and run locally.
 This is useful for trying out GAMBIT and following the [examples on this site](/documentation/examples/colliderbit/) without the need to build GAMBIT from source.

-{{< alert icon="⚠" context="danger">}}
-The current Docker image is based on GAMBIT v1.1.3, which is outdated and will not provide the latest features.
-{{< /alert >}}

 {{< alert icon="ⓘ" context="info">}}

+**Info**:
+- The current Docker image is based on GAMBIT v1.1.3, which is outdated and will not provide the latest features.
-The Docker engine requires administrator privileges in order to be activated.
+- The Docker engine requires administrator privileges in order to be activated.
 Therefore its use is not recommended on shared clusters.

 {{< /alert >}}

 ### Setting up the Docker image